Article Badge Image

 A Final Word About Fees and Expenses

-Every mutual fund comes with an annual cost (expense ratio) that is deducted from the pool of money injected by investors.
+Every mutual fund comes with an annual cost (expense ratio) deducted from the pool of money invested by investors.

-Actively managed funds will carry higher expense ratios as fund managers make more of an effort to research and select investments that match the fund’s strategy.
+Actively managed funds will carry higher expense ratios as fund managers make more effort to research and select investments that match the fund's strategy.

-Index funds tend to have lower expense ratios since fund managers simply have to track a broad market index.
+Index funds tend to have lower expense ratios since fund managers must track a broad market index.

-If you want professional help choosing a mutual fund, don’t hesitate to choose a load fund.
+If you want professional help choosing a mutual fund, don't hesitate to select a load fund.

-Just be careful to choose the right share class and the lowest expense ratio for your investment timeline.
+Be careful to choose the suitable share class and the lowest expense ratio for your investment timeline.

-Failing to do this could cost you thousands of dollars in unnecessary expenses over the long-term.
+Failing to do this could cost you thousands of unnecessary expenses over the long term.

-Even small differences in fees can translate into large differences in earnings over time.
+Even slight differences in fees can translate into significant differences in earnings over time.

-For example, if you invest $10,000 in a fund that averages a 10 percent annual return before expenses and the fund’s expenses average 1.5 percent a year, then after 20 years you would have about $50,000.
+For example, if you invest $10,000 in a fund that averages a 10 percent annual return before expenses and the fund's average of 1.5 percent a year, then after 20 years, you would have about $50,000.

-But if the fund’s expenses average only 0.5 pecent, then you would have about $61,000.
-That’s a big difference based solely on the amount of fees.
+But if the fund's expenses average only 0.5 percent, you would have about $61,000.
+That's a big difference based solely on the amount of fees.

-If you’d like to analyze the impact of fees and expenses on your fund investments, and look up the fees for different funds, FINRA, the Financial
+If you'd like to analyze the impact of fees and expenses on your fund investments and look up the prices for different funds, FINRA, the Financial